ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

     opacity: 0;
 }
 ```
 Nice!
-We got ourselves a useful component without a single build step or polyfill required ;)

-And check out that friendly little API:
+We got ourselves a useful component without a single build step or polyfill required ;) And check out its friendly little API:
 * Semantic `alert` tag
 * `type` - _required_ - one of "info", "success", "warn", or "error"
 * `autodismiss` - _optional_ - if present, the Alert will disappear after four seconds